• Skip to primary navigation

 • For a delicious chunky sauce, garnish the sauce with plenty of chopped peanuts, Thai basil, green onions, red pepper flakes, and red chili peppers.

-• This sauce is perfect for spring or Vegan Summer Rolls, fresh veggies, tofu such as Smoked Tofu or Everything Bagel Crispy Tofu, or satay skewers.
+• This sauce is perfect for spring or Vegan Summer Rolls and tofu such as Smoked Tofu or Everything Bagel Crispy Tofu, or satay skewers.

 • Dollop onto baked sweet potatoes or roasted veggies for an extra layer of flavor.

-• Pour over noodle bowls or grain bowls for a delicious creamy nutty flavor.
+• Pour over grain bowls for a delicious creamy nutty flavor.

-• Use it for tofu, tempeh, or veggies before grilling or roasting.
+• Use it to marinate tofu, tempeh, or veggies before grilling or roasting.

 • Use as a dip for veggie sushi rolls or pour it over Vegan Sushi Bake.

-• Use this sauce as a salad dressing to make an Asian salad and serve it alongside Vegan Tom Yum Noodle Soup.
+• Use this sauce as a salad dressing and serve it alongside Vegan Tom Yum Noodle Soup.

 More Delicious Asian-Inspired Vegan Recipes